TileDB-Inc/TileDB/doc/source/dense-arrays.rst

       dimension.
 The dimension domain could be of type ``int8``, ``uint8``, ``int16``, ``uint16``, ``int32``, ``uint32``, ``int64``, ``uint64``,
       ``float32``, or ``float64``.
-Notice that TileDB supports negative as well as real dimensions domains, but for now will only focus on positive integer domains.
+Notice that TileDB supports negative as well as real dimensions domains, but for now we will only focus on positive integer domains.
 The ordered set of dimensions comprise the array domain.

       .. note::